aws-samples/fault-tolerance-analyser/README.md

 ## __7. Functional Design__

 ### 7.1 VPC Endpoints
 It is a best practice to make sure that VPC Interface Endpoints have ENIs in more than one subnet.
-If a VPC endpoint has an ENI in only a single subnet, this tool will flag that as a potential risk.
+If a VPC endpoint has an ENI in only a single subnet, this tool will flag that as a potential issue.
 You cannot create VPC Endpoints in 2 different subnets in the same AZ.
 So, for the purpose of VPC endpoints, having multiple subnets implies multiple AZs.

 ### 7.2 Database Migration Service
-If the DMS Replication Instance is not configured with at least 2 instances in different availability zones, then it will be tagged as a potential risk.
+If the DMS Replication Instance is not configured with at least 2 instances in different availability zones, then it will be tagged as a potential issue.

 Reference: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.html

 ### 7.3 DocumentDB
-If the Document DB Cluster does not have a replica in a different AZ, it will be tagged as a potential risk.
+If the Document DB Cluster does not have a replica in a different AZ, it will be tagged as a potential issue.

 Reference: https://docs.aws.amazon.com/documentdb/latest/developerguide/failover.html

 ### 7.4 Storage Gateway
 Storage Gateway, when deployed on AWS, runs on a single Amazon EC2 instance.
 Therefore this is a single-point of availability failure for any applications expecting highly available access to application storage.
-Such storage gateways will be tagged as part of this check as a potential risk.
+Such storage gateways will be tagged as part of this check as a potential issue.

 Customers who are running Storage Gateway as a mechanism for providing file-based application storage that require high-availability should consider migrating their workloads to Amazon EFS, FSx, or other storage services that can provide higher availability architectures than Storage Gateway.

 ### 7.5 Elastic File System
-This check tags both of the following scenarios as potential risks:
+This check tags both of the following scenarios as potential issues:
 1. Running an "EFS One Zone" deployment
 2. Running "EFS Standard" class deployment with a mount target in only one AZ.